-For more detailed heat pump information visit www.energy.gov.
-Go to Energy Saver, Heating & Cooling, then Heat Pumps at the bottom.
+For more detailed heat pump information visit www.energysavers.gov and click on the heat pumps link under Heating & Cooling.

 Benefits of an air-source heat pump Energy efficient:

 Delivers 1.5 to 3 times more energy than the electricity it consumes.